7 Romantic College Gardens in Oxford (That Are Open to the Public)

 The Vibe: Intimate, colorful, and cheerful

-The gardens of Corpus Christi College are among the smallest but boast vibrant borders and charming scale.
+The gardens of Corpus Christi College, tucked in the heart of Oxford, are among the smallest but boast vibrant borders and charming scale.
 This garden turned into our favorite quick stop.
 It’s perfect for a quick romantic detour or a short break with a coffee from the nearby High Street.

 What Makes It Romantic: